You can apply for a Standard Visitor visa if you want to visit the UK:

 You can usually stay in the UK for up to 6 months.

-You must apply for a biometric residence permit if you’re staying in the UK as an academic or to receive private medical treatment for longer than 6 months.
+If you’re staying in the UK as an academic or to receive private medical treatment for longer than 6 months, you must apply for a biometric residence permit.

 You might be able to get a visit visa for up to 30 days if you’re a visitor under the Approved Destination Status (ADS) Agreement.

-You can also apply for a long-term visit visa if you can prove you need to visit the UK regularly over a longer period.
-You can stay for a maximum of 6 months on each visit and your visa can last for 1, 2, 5 or 10 years.
+If you can prove you need to visit the UK regularly over a longer period, you can apply for a visa that lasts 1, 2, 5 or 10 years.
+You can stay for a maximum of 6 months on each visit.

 - 1 year - £324